ChrisYounger/git_for_splunk/README.md

 git config push.default simple
 ```

-If desired, connect the repository to a remote repository:  (adjust URL below as necissary).
-Of course it would be totally silly to push to a public repository on GitHub or something so definitely don't do that.
+If desired, connect the repository to a remote repository  (adjust URL below as necessary).
+Of course it would be silly to push to a public repository on GitHub or something so definitely don't do that.
+About at this point, you might need to setup SSH keys.

 ```
-git remote add origin ssh://<url>.git
+git remote add origin ssh://__SOME_GIT_URL__.git
 ```

 Create a .gitignore file.
-See below for recommendations on what should be in .gitignore
+See 'Customisations' section below for recommendations on what should be in .gitignore.

 ```
-cat > /opt/splunk/etc/.gitignore
+vi /opt/splunk/etc/.gitignore
 ```

 Commit the .gitignore file and push to the remote repo.
 On this step make sure the that the push can happen without requiring credentials.
 You should be using ideally SSH keys but credential cache with a very long expiry should work OK too.

 ```
 git add .gitignore
-git commit -m "inital checkin" git push -u origin master
+git commit -m "initial check-in" git push -u origin master
 ```

 Now go into Splunk and configure the modular input.
-Its best to navigate to Apps > 'Git for Splunk' rather than via the 'Data Inputs' section becuase it allows you to send the logging to the _internal index.
-Otherwise you can feel free to create your own index or use main.
+The easiest way is to navigate to Apps > 'Git for Splunk' > Inputs.